 We all know that processed foods aren’t the healthiest choice.

-But three new studies indicate that some of these non-nutrient-dense options, often referred to as ultra-processed foods, may increase the risk for a shorter life as well as poor mental health outcomes.
+But four recent studies, including one this week, indicate that some of these non-nutrient-dense options, often referred to as ultra-processed foods, may increase the risk for a shorter life as well as poor mental health outcomes.

 The modern grocery store is filled with many choices for consumers to consider.
 Some choices (such as fruits and vegetables) are obvious options that will benefit health and longevity.
 In comparison, others may provide us with calories, but no real nourishment.